ZachHolmesDev/ZachHolmesDev/README.md

 ### About Me:

-🌱 **Currently Learning**: MERN stack (MongoDB, Express, React, Node)
+🌱 **Currently Learning**: Go, AWS, C and React
 🔭 **Working On**: My final assignment at Coder Academy
-👯 **Looking to Collaborate**: On business automation projects using Zapier or other tools
+👯 **Looking to Collaborate**: On business automation projects using Custom Code AWS Lamda or Low/No code, N8N, Zapier and other tools
-💬 **Ask Me About**: Zapier automations for business, both simple and advanced zaps that might require custom code
+💬 **Ask Me About**: Low Code (Zapier, N8N) VS custom code automations for business
 📫 **Reach Me At**: [zholmes430@gmail.com](mailto:zholmes430@gmail.com)

 🔗 **Connect with Me**: